Best Beach Chair

 Q: Can I use my beach chairs in the garden or camping?

 There’s no practical reason why you can’t, although you might find them a bit low for garden use, especially if you’re around a table.
 Conversely, traditional height chairs may not be suitable for the beach as their height from the ground doesn’t allow for much of a recline.
+For camping, depending on whether you are hiking or driving, some of these chairs on our list may be more ideal than others, in terms of weight.

 With such a wide range of styles available, the important things to think about are how you get to the beach or your spot there, what else you need to take with you, and how long you’re going to stay.
 These factors will help you to decide which kind of chair is for you and which features you’ll need.
 Key considerations are how you will carry the chair, and whether the additional weight of a load-bearing or accessory-heavy chair is worth it for you.